B.C. First Nations & Indigenous People

 Indigenous people have lived in the area now known as B.C. for more than 10,000 years.
 They developed their own societies, cultures, territories and laws.
 When European explorers and settlers first came to B.C. in the mid-18th century, the province was home to thousands of Indigenous people.

 Today, there are approximately 200,000 Indigenous people in British Columbia.
 They include First Nations, Inuit and Métis.
-There are 198 distinct First Nations in B.C., each with their own unique traditions and history.
+There are more than 200 distinct First Nations in B.C., each with their own unique traditions and history.
 More than 30 different First Nation languages and close to 60 dialects are spoken in the province.

 As Europeans moved into Indigenous territories, they brought with them their philosophies, technologies and political and economic systems.
 Relationships between Indigenous peoples and settlers varied across regions and changed over time.